 - A. Scope of Work - 1.
-Work consists of coordinating, scheduling, obtaining and assembling at construction site all equipment, materials, permits, supplies, manpower and other essentials and incidentals necessary to perform Work defined in this Contract.
-Payment of lump sum amount for mobilization shall be according to following schedule and shall be based on percentage of original contract amount earned. - 2.
-Contractor shall be responsible to obtain all permits required to perform work as specified, per all authorities having jurisdiction.
+Work consists of coordinating, scheduling, obtaining, and assembling at construction site all equipment, materials, permits, supplies, manpower, and other essentials and incidentals necessary to perform all Work defined in this Contract.
+Payment of lump sum amount for Mobilization shall be according to following schedule and shall be based on percentage of original Contract amount earned. - 2.
+Contractor shall be responsible for obtaining all permits required to perform work as specified, per all authorities having jurisdiction. - B. Materials (Not Applicable)

-- 3. This Work Item applies to Parking Structures #4, #5, and #8. - B. Materials - 1.
-None - C. Execution - 1.
-At execution of agreement by all parties, mobilization payment shall not be more than 25% of mobilization lump sum amount. - 2.
-When billing amount earned is greater than 10% but less than 25% of original contract amount, total payment for mobilization shall not be more than 50% of mobilization lump sum amount. - 3.
-When billing amount earned is equal to or greater than 25% but less than 50% of original contract amount, total payment for mobilization shall not be more than 75% of mobilization lump sum amount. - 4.
-When billing amount earned is equal to or greater than 50% of original contract amount, total payment for mobilization shall be 100% of mobilization lump sum amount.
+- C. Execution - 1.
+At execution of Agreement by all parties, payment of not more than 25% of Mobilization lump sum amount. - 2.
+When amount earned is greater than 10% but less than 25% of original Contract amount, an additional amount will be paid to bring total payment for Mobilization to 50% of Mobilization lump sum amount. - 3.
+When amount earned is equal to or greater than 25% but less than 50% of original Contract amount, an additional amount will be paid to bring total payment for Mobilization to 75% of Mobilization lump sum amount. - 4.
+When amount earned is equal to or greater than 50% of original Contract amount, an additional amount will be paid to bring total payment for Mobilization to 100% of Mobilization lump sum amount.